abhijithrb/SeizurePrediction/README.md

   ![alt text](https://github.com/abhijithrb/SeizurePrediction/blob/master/img/Screenshot.png)

 NOTE:
-- Due to size constraints, I am unable to ubload the model.
-You can find it [here](https://drive.google.com/open?id=1AuNfhcnHo7IZACRWMZFjLgL1Fixk1ICl).
-If running the program in test mode, Place the model in the path source/Model/
+- Due to size constraints, I am unable to upload the model.
 - Also due to size constraints, I have only uploaded 4 data files for each class in the training and testing folders.